 Healthcare professionals are turning to a remote medical assistant for verification as it can improve the accuracy of information entered into insurance databases, reduce time spent waiting for reimbursements to be processed, and help ensure that people receive the best possible care.
 Remote medical assistants can prevent denied reimbursement and rejected claims, accurately verify a patient’s eligibility for financial resources before providing any medical services, and handle complex and difficult-to-verify claims before they lead to costly mistakes.
 Additionally, taking advantage of remote assistant service providers with expertise like Portiva can positively impact your bottom line.

-Finally, the vast amount of data stored in hospital databases is a goldmine for hackers, who can sell it for a hefty profit on the black market.
+Finally, the vast amount of data stored in hospital databases are a goldmine for hackers, who can sell it for a hefty profit on the black market.

 Organizations face severe risks regarding cybersecurity, requiring the establishment of trusted digital identities.
 Built-in safeguards provide necessary privacy and security but take up valuable staff time and energy.
 Hiring a remote assistant company like Portiva ensures your critical healthcare information is safe and regularly updated.
 Insurance verification is vital to successful healthcare organizations and better patient care.
 Remote assistants specialize in this task and can help with real-time documentation too.
 With certified, well-trained remote assistants like Portiva, organizations can gain consistent income and increased patient/employee satisfaction while maximizing their revenue cycle.